 Coasts form a small portion of the Earth’s physical environments, yet they are key interface between marine and terrestrial ecosystems and a hotspot of biodiversity.
 In the last century, these unique environments have been developed at a fast pace, and are now particularly at risk to conditions linked with climate change.
 Until recent times, few environmental histories focused explicitly on the coast.
-This project, funded by IDEX junior excellence chair, focused on the environmental history of north-western Europe’s Mediterranean coastline.
-The project aims to write a social, political, ecological, and geomorphological history of this stretch of coast in the long transition to the urban-industrial era, from the early nineteenth century to the present.
+This project, funded by IDEX junior excellence chair and running between 2016 and 2019 focused on the environmental history of north-western Europe’s Mediterranean coastline.
+The project aimed to write a social, political, ecological, and geomorphological history of this stretch of coast in the long transition to the urban-industrial era, from the early nineteenth century to the present.
+The project team included myself as principal investigator, Dr. Renaud Beécot as postdoctoral scholar at the Center for History at Sciences Po (2016-2017) and two collaborators from Spain (Dr. Ismael Yrigoy) and Italy (Dr. Marco Caligari) both working on the project between 2016 and 2017.